rh45-one/Savion/README.md

 - If the app shows the setup page: ensure `ledger.jsonl` exists and contains at least one valid `setup`/`movement`/`reset` entry.
 - Import requires valid JSONL (one JSON object per line).
 Malformed lines are skipped; import fails if none are valid.
 - Permissions: when running in Docker, mount a volume or host directory to `/data` and ensure the container user can read/write it.
-- Movement list on the UI is limited to the most recent 200 movements for performance.
+- Movement list shows 50 items by default for performance.
+Use the selector at the bottom of the list to change to 100/200/500 or All.

 ## Developer notes